Guided or Self-Guided - Which Should I Choose?

 Notice of Potential for Additional Fees

 Although we don't want to discourage self-guided guests, we do recommend that all honestly assess their skill level.
 As a consequence of a select few who have failed to do so over the years, we do have certain additional policies that apply to self-guided outings.
-Please see our Waiver, Terms and Policies page for full information on potential fees that may be incurred for:
+Please see our Waiver, Terms and Policies page for full information on potential fees that include:

 - Full Financial Responsibility for any lost Watercraft and Equipment